 - Option 2: Testing with UT Physicians (lab slip and appointment required) - If the patient meets the current testing criteria on checkforcorona.com, the physician will order COVID-19 test on the billing sheet. - 2.
 An MA will create a lab slip, print it out and then hand it to the front office, informing them that it's for - COVID-19 testing.
 DO NOT PLACE IN THE "TO BE PROCESSED" SCAN TRAY 3.
 The front office will scan the lab slip into the patient documents and assign it to "Referrals.
-UTP." - The front office will then call the UTP Referral line at 713-486-5224, to let them know a lab slip was sent. - 5.
-The UTP referral coordinator will contact the parents to schedule the testing appointment. - 6.
-The patient should show up to their testing site during their scheduled appointment time, in their vehicle, and photo ID ready.
-They will need to stav in their car for testing. - The ordering physician will receive the lab results through ECW. - Cash pay patients will be charged \$67 for the test.
+UTP." - The front office will scan the lab sip into the patient documents and assign it to "Referrals, UIP."
+The front office will then call the UTP Referral line at 713-486-5224, to let them know a lab slip was sent. - The front office will then call the OTP Referral line at 713-460-3224, to let them know a lab silp was se The UTP referral coordinator will contact the parents to schedule the testing appointment. - The patient should show up to their testing site during their scheduled appointment time, in their vehicle, and photo ID ready.
+They will need to stay in their car for testing. - The ordering physician will receive the lab results through ECW. - Cash pay patients will be charged \$67 for the test.
 For patients with insurance, the lab will bill their insurance.